Hoboneer/surfraw-tools/CONTRIBUTING.md

      - For `.md`, `.sh`, `.py`, `.toml`, `.yml`, `.cfg` files, you can run:
         - `reuse addheader --copyright="HOLDER <EMAIL>" --license=Apache-2.0 FILES`
      - For other files, update the header manually.
-5. Run `make check-copyright` to see if some files don't have a licence header.
+5. Run `make check-copyright` to see if some files don't have a licence header--go back to step (4) if some don't.
+6. Run `mkdocs serve` and open `http://127.0.0.1:8000/` in your browser to check the docs for errors.
-6. Commit these changes.
+7. Commit these changes.
-7. Run `make clean` to remove any build artifacts from previous builds.
+8. Run `make clean` to remove any build artifacts from previous builds.
-8. Run `make dist`.
+9. Run `make dist`.
 This has the `format`, `check-dev`, and `check-copyright` rules as prerequisites, and will fail if any of them do.
-9. Check that the resulting sdist has all that you need.
+10. Check that the resulting sdist has all that you need.
-10. Run `make upload`.
+11. Run `make upload`.
-11. Add a tag with the new version number: `git tag NEW_VERSION`.
+12. Add a tag with the new version number: `git tag NEW_VERSION`.
-12. Push your changes: `git push --tags`
+13. Push your changes: `git push --tags`.
+14. Run `mkdocs gh-deploy` to deploy docs to Github Pages.

 We don't build wheels because we pre-compile Jinja templates during installation for faster runtime execution.
 The build-time and runtime version